-- 59. An IP should note that there are two ways in which a firm may have safeguarded relevant funds prior to entering into an insolvency process: - Segregation method: this requires the firm to keep relevant funds separate from all other funds it holds and, if the funds are still held at the end of the business day following the day on which they were received, deposit the funds in a separate account with an authorised credit institution or the Bank of England or to invest the relevant funds in secure, liquid assets and place those assets in a separate account with an authorised custodian57. - Insurance or guarantee method: this requires the firm to arrange for the relevant funds to be covered by an insurance policy with an authorised insurer, or a comparable guarantee58. - 60.
-As set out in a recent court judgment, PIs that safeguard using the segregation method hold safeguarded funds on trust59.
-We also consider that this is true for EMIs.
+- 62. An IP should note that there are two ways in which a firm may have safeguarded relevant funds prior to entering into an insolvency process: - Segregation method: this requires the firm to keep relevant funds separate from all other funds it holds and, if the funds are still held at the end of the business day following the day on which they were received, deposit the funds in a separate account with an authorised credit institution or the Bank of England or to invest the relevant funds in secure, liquid assets and place those assets in a separate account with an authorised custodian. - Insurance or guarantee method: this requires the firm to arrange for the relevant funds to be covered by an insurance policy with an authorised insurer, or a comparable guarantee. - 63.
+In the Ipagoo case, the Court of Appeal held that the Electronic Money Regulations 2011 (EMRs) do not create a statutory trust over relevant funds held